 Sustainability, Diversity, Equity and Inclusion Workshop

-This workshop is for faculty, administrators and staff of all disciplines, as well as community organizers and city officials and planners, who wish to interconnect and integrate sustainability, diversity, equity and inclusion into their campus, curriculum and departments, with particular goals of:
+This workshop is for faculty, administrators, staff and student activists of all disciplines, as well as community organizers and city officials and planners, who wish to interconnect and integrate sustainability, diversity, equity and inclusion into their campus, curriculum and departments, with particular goals of:

 - Connecting diversity and sustainability offices and initiatives on campus;

 - Creating community partnerships and collaborations;

 - Creating space for diverse voices in organizations

 - Closing the opportunity gap for students of color and indigenous students;

 - Standing in solidarity with students and community members; and